-The first thing we need of course is a Turntable and it does not matter if it’s old or new because the same things can be done to either.
-The things I will show you have been done to many turntables and some were very old and some were very new costing more than a mini car but in each everyone got a much better sound.
+The first thing we need, of course, is a Turntable, and it does not matter if it’s old or new because the same stuff always is done.
+And the things I will show you are done too many turntables.
+Also, some were old, and some were new.
+And costing more than a mini car but in each everyone got a much better sound.

-Before we start I would like to explain this can be done with any type of turntable but you must ensure that you have your turntable set up correctly as this is really the first thing to do.
-Make sure that the turntable is absolutely level by using a good spirit level because a few people that I have spoken to actually did not realize that you have to make the turntable level!
+Before we start, I would like to explain this done with any type of turntable.
+And you must ensure that you have your turntable set up correctly.
+As this is the first thing to do.
+And make sure that the turntable is absolutely level by using the right spirit level.
+Because a few people that I have spoken to were unaware of this basic fact.

-Also please make sure that your tracking is correctly set.
-Please check your anti-skating and make sure that your tone arm is level when playing the record.
-Also please check your cartridge is correctly set in all ways and that your counter weights are correct.
+Also, please make sure that your tracking is correctly set.
+Please check your anti-skating and make sure that your tonearm is level when playing the record.
+Also please verify your cartridge is correct in all ways and that your counterweights are proper.

-This first picture is of three items and the first two are hard wooden blocks, which were taken from one wooden block and I normally use three or four and put them under the turntable legs as they really help to reduce vibrations.
+This first picture is of three items.
+And the first two are hard wooden blocks.
+Taken from one wooden block, and I usually use three.
+And put them under the turntable legs as they help to reduce vibrations.

-The third item in the picture is a “spike” which is from a Norwegian company called sound care and these can also be used but when used they must be put directly underneath the turntable base as these now become the legs.
+The third item in the picture is a “spike” which is from a Norwegian company called sound care, and these used, but when used, they must be put directly underneath the turntable base as these now become the legs.
 The spikes remove all vibration and noise transmissions and are quite frankly the best thing that you could ever use to help your Turntable.

-The second picture is of a pair or Interconnect cables and these are something that is often overlooked in a system.
-What I have done is to remove the original cables from the Turntable and replace them with two female RCA sockets which have allowed me to use two very good quality interconnect cables.
-The source is the most import item in the chain and the interconnects are the second.
+The second picture is of a pair or Interconnect cables, and these are something often overlooked in a system.
+What I have done is to remove the original cables from the Turntable and replace them with two female RCA sockets which have allowed me to use two excellent quality interconnect cables.
+The source is the most import item in the chain, and the interconnects are the second.

-The third picture shows a power cord but not the original thin flimsy two-pin cable that comes with the turntable but a good high-quality power cord.
-I have removed the original power cord and fitted a female three pin receptacle so that I am able to plug the replacement power cord into the Turntable.
-This allows good power to be fed into the turntable to drive it better and give it a better power to operate with.
+The third picture shows a power cord but not the original thin, flimsy two-pin cable that comes with the turntable but a suitable high-quality power cord.
+I have removed the original power cord and fitted a female three-pin receptacle so that I can plug the replacement power cord into the Turntable.
+And, allows good power to be fed into the turntable to drive it better and give it a better capacity to operate.

-I know what you are saying to yourself right now – this guy is crazy we are only driving a motor so what difference will a good power cord make to the sound of our turntable!
-Now I have been down this road so many times with different people and I do not go into hours of discussion and write many pages so please just trust me on this point – OK
+I know what you are saying to yourself right now – this guy is strange.
+And we are only driving a motor so what difference will a suitable power cord make to the sound of our turntable!
+I have been down this road so many times with different people.
+And, I do not go into hours of discussion and write many pages so please just trust me on this point.

 What was done

-I always have a couple of LP’s which are the same as the CD’s that I carry.
-I always like to compare with the different system I work with.
-When you have done this a few times there is always that moment when you switch every component on and you say to yourself well I wonder how this will sound.
+I always have a couple of LP’s, which are the same as the CD’s that I carry.
+I always like to compare with the different system I work.
+When you have done this a few times, there is still that moment when you switch every component on, and you say to yourself well I wonder how this will sound.

-When you hear the music flowing, you know that everything has been done correctly as the sound is simply magnificent.
-This is because we know how to make the vinyl sound much better!
+When you hear the music flowing, you know that everything is done correctly as the sound is merely magnificent.
+And, is because we know how to make the vinyl sound much better!

-If you have enjoyed ‘How to make your Vinyl better?’, please share – thank you
+If you enjoyed ‘How to make your Vinyl better?’, please share – thank you.